-Dr. Jeffrey Greenfield, co-director of the Children’s Brain Tumor Project at Weill Cornell, directs a pediatric neuro-oncology research laboratory with the goal of better understanding brain tumors that primarily strike children, adolescents, and young adults.
+Dr. Jeffrey Greenfield, co-director of the Children’s Brain Tumor Project at Weill Cornell Medicine, directs a pediatric neuro-oncology research laboratory with the goal of better understanding brain tumors that primarily strike children, adolescents, and young adults.

 The laboratory team is currently conducting research efforts on three fronts:

 In 2011, Dr. Greenfield and his research team completed the first-ever sequencing of a gliomatosis cerebri tumor, revealing vast amounts of genomic data about this rare cancer.
 (The patient, Elizabeth Minter, went on to found Elizabeth’s Hope with her family, friends, and Dr. Greenfield before losing her battle with the tumor in 2012.)
 In Dr. Greenfield's research lab, the team focuses on genomic sequencing to better understand pediatric brain tumors in a quest to identify the best therapeutic agents for each one.

 Like other inoperable pediatric brain tumors, gliomatosis cerebri is extremely diffuse and does not behave like adult gliomas.
 It’s also very uncommon, making it difficult to study since there simply aren’t enough cases to provide a wide range of samples.
 That makes it even more important to conduct genomic sequencing, to extract the maximum information possible from a small number of samples.